ABOUT KAUFFMAN FASTTRAC®

 Kauffman FastTrac® is a series of 10 training sessions offered one night a week from 5:30 to 8:30 p.m.
 Classes are held Tuesday evenings at the Wyoming County Agriculture and Business Center second floor conference room located at 36 Center Street in Warsaw, NY.
 Class size is limited to 10 participants.

 The registration fee is $700.00.
 A tuition subsidy is available to qualified applicants residing in or creating a business in Wyoming County, NY.
 The proposed tuition subsidy is $400.00 making the final cost $300.00.
+Veterans and law enforcement participants receive a 10% discount.
 Paid tuition includes one registrant and a business partner.

 An exciting opportunity is available to high school and college students residing in Wyoming County, NY.